XD030/WizardChess/replit.md

 ## Overview

 This is a strategic wizard chess game featuring unique piece abilities and line-of-sight attacks on a diamond-shaped board.
 The game is built as a single-page web application with a dark fantasy aesthetic, supporting both English and Traditional Chinese (繁體中文) content.
-Players take turns moving specialized chess pieces (wizards, apprentices, dragons, rangers, paladins, assassins, and bards) across a non-traditional board layout, utilizing special abilities like stealth, teleportation, and line-of-sight attacks.
+Players take turns moving specialized chess pieces (wizards, apprentices, dragons, rangers, paladins, assassins, griffins, and bards) across a non-traditional board layout, utilizing special abilities like stealth, teleportation, and line-of-sight attacks.

 ## User Preferences